RobyRiyanto/Data-Science-in-Telco-Company/readme.md

 The steps that will be taken are:
 - Looking for a valid customer ID (telphone number)
-- Overcoming empty data (Missing Values)
+- Handling empty data (Missing Values)
-- Addressing the Outliers of each Variable
+- Handling the Outliers of each Variable
 - Standardize the Value of the Variable

 # Library